Cai1Hsu/CharVideo/README.md

 This program allows you to play a video in chars.
+## Features
+   - High-performance   You can play videos at 60 fps in your terminal emulator.
+   - Eazy to use        Follow the commands below and you can enjoy it easily.

 ## Get started

 ### 1. Make sure you have installed all the dependencies .